 Gilbert Charles Stuart (1755-1828) – An American painter from Rhode Island, Stuart was declared the “Father of American Portraiture” by his contemporaries because he portrayed virtually all the notable men and women of the Federal period in the United States.

-Henry Ossawa Tanner (1859-1937) – An African American artist who is best known for his style of painting and the African American painter to gain international acclaim.
+Henry Ossawa Tanner (1859-1937) – An African American artist who is best known for his style of painting and the African American painter gained international acclaim.

 John Trumbull (1746-1843) – An American artist during the period of the American Revolution who was notable for his historical paintings of the time.